 The induction of a new employee is an extremely important part of the recruitment process; it is your chance to help the employee become settled in your business and their role as quickly and easily as possible.
+Aspire Cambridge are here to provide some important pointers for you to take on board.

 The sooner your new employee feels settled and at ease in your business the sooner you’ll be able to achieve maximum working efficiency and productivity from them.
 However, the induction process should not be just one day and will run over a few weeks or even months as you continue to touch base with the new employee.
-In this article aspire cambridge provide some important pointers for you to take on board;

 When planning the induction for a new employee make sure you consider sending the new employee an induction plan before they start so they know what to expect in their first week with you.
 Also think about what the employee needs to know to feel comfortable and confident in their role, what impression you want to give them and the policies and procedures the employee needs to be familiar with straight away.